By Jagannath S on Jan 20, 2016, 7:06:11 AM

 SilkPerformer’s inbuilt datastore MSDE was used to archive load test results from multiple test runs.
 With this data store, we could do a comparison of each test run against baseline run, and build a performance trend across multiple test runs for planned build cycles.

-After using the silk performer in many places and scenarios, we found that it is flexible enough to be used in various scenarios to conduct performance or stress testing.
+After using the silk performer in many quality assurance scenarios, we found that it is flexible enough to be used in various scenarios to conduct performance testing, stress testing and load testing.